coditori/highly-skilled-job-offers/README.md

 3. Do Enough Research on the Company
 4. Be Respectful of the Interviewers
 5. Good Non-Verbal Behavior
-6. Be On Time to the Interview
+6. Be On Time for the Interview
 7. Know all the Credentials of the Company and the Job you're Applying For
 8. Bring Extra Resumes (If it's an on-site interview)
 9. Speak with Energy and Provide True Details